 Board members do not receive any lump-sum payments for expenses.
-The remuneration of the members of the Board is subject to the mandatory social security contributions.
-Pursuant to the Articles of Incorporation, the members of the Board may in principle be eligible for pension fund contributions by the Company.
-However, in fiscal year 2018/19 no such contributions were made with respect to members of the Board.
+The remuneration of the members of the Board of Directors is subject to the mandatory social security contributions.
+Pursuant to the Articles of Incorporation, the members of the Board of Directors may in principle be eligible for pension fund contributions by the Company.
+However, in fiscal year 2019/20 no such contributions were made.